Do you wanna know how heavy should a weighted vest be? No worries. I’ve been using weighted vests on and off for a number of years.

-These are those studies where people wear a vest for a number of days (or weeks) either specifically during the training or throughout the day.
+In one study, people wear a vest for a number of days (or weeks) either specifically during training or throughout the day.

 On the other hand, in some of the hypergravity training case studies people were wearing weighted vests that were equal to 20% of their body weight.

-In these studies, people wear a vest to manipulate exercise intensity only once (e.g. YMCA 3-minute step test).
-Most of the research compares the results either “loaded” vs “unloaded”, and they do not provide sufficient information about what is a good weight for the weighted vest.
+So most of the research compares the results to either “loaded” vs “unloaded”, and they do not provide sufficient information about what is a good weight for the weighted vest.

-Ashley D Knight, Ph.D., has shown that a 56-year-old male who weighs 86.8 kg (190 lbs) was able to improve his walking speed and functional performance by wearing a 22.8 kg (50lbs) weighted vest.
+Ashley D Knight, Ph.D., has shown in her currently published article that a 56-year-old male who weighs 86.8 kg (190 lbs) was able to improve his walking speed and functional performance by wearing a 22.8 kg (50lbs) weighted vest.

 My point is that many studies use a specific weight range to assess the efficacy of weighted vest training, However, there are no current studies that show the upper limit of how heavy the vests should be.